FelixTheStudent/scUtils/cran-comments.md

   This is my first CRAN package.
   The email address is on my birth name, Wertek.
-I have used it for > 1 decade and will continue using it perpetually.
+I have used it for more than a decade and will continue using it perpetually.

 ## Downstream dependencies